-NOTE 2: If the (H-)PCF does not find any new candidate PDTQ policies, the previously negotiated PDTQ policy is kept and no interaction with the AF occurs, i.e. steps 6 to 16 are not performed.
+NOTE 2: If the (H-)PCF does not find any new candidate PDTQ policies, the previously negotiated PDTQ policy is kept and no interaction with the AF occurs, i.e. steps 6 to 13 are not performed.

-6-7.
-If the (H-)PCF stored the affected PDTQ policy in the UDR and one or more new candidate PDTQ policies are calculated, the (H-)PCF invokes the Nudr_DataRepository_Update service operation by sending an HTTP PATCH request to the resource "IndividualPdtqData", to invalidate the affected PDTQ policy in the UDR.
-The UDR sends an HTTP "200 OK" or "204 No Content" response to the (H-)PCF.

-8. The (H-)PCF invokes the Npcf_PDTQPolicyControl_Notify service operation by sending the HTTP POST request with the PDTQ warning notification to the Notification URI which was received in Npcf_PDTQPolicyControl_Create request.
+6. The (H-)PCF invokes the Npcf_PDTQPolicyControl_Notify service operation by sending the HTTP POST request with the PDTQ warning notification to the Notification URI which was received in Npcf_PDTQPolicyControl_Create request.

-The PDTQ warning notification includes PDTQ Reference ID, list of candidate PDTQ policies and other related information as described in clause 5.2.2.4.2 of 3GPP TS 29.543 [68].
+The PDTQ warning notification includes PDTQ Reference ID and a list of candidate PDTQ policies as described in clause 5.2.2.4.2 of 3GPP TS 29.543 [68].

-9. Upon the reception of the PDTQ warning notification from the (H-)PCF, the NEF invokes the Nnef_PDTQPolicyNegotiation_Notify service operation by sending the HTTP POST request with the PDTQ warning notification to the Notification URI , which was received in Nnef_PDTQPolicyNegotiation_Create request.
+7. Upon the reception of the PDTQ warning notification from the (H-)PCF, the NEF invokes the Nnef_PDTQPolicyNegotiation_Notify service operation by sending the HTTP POST request with the PDTQ warning notification to the Notification URI , which was received in Nnef_PDTQPolicyNegotiation_Create request.